-Maintain temperature at 65 to 70 degrees F. (18 to 21 C.) to aid germination.
-Seedlings should emerge in 4 to 6 days.
+Maintain temperature at 65 to 70 degrees F. (18-21 C.) to aid germination.
+Seedlings should emerge in four to six days.
 Keep temperature cool during growth period.

 Site them in full sun, with some afternoon shade where locations are very warm.
 They prefer moist, well-drained soil that is somewhat acidic.
 Fertilize with a timed-release fertilizer about three weeks after planting or moving to containers.

 If summers are too hot for growing seed, you may opt to purchase transplants from the garden center.
 Look for good color and a size appropriate for the desired planting area.
 Purchased flowering cabbage typically won’t grow much more after planting.
 When the temperature drops, colors should intensify, however.